Myers-Briggs INTRO (Part 2b)

 3. GENERAL

-Dichotomy – they confuse you with a combination of swaggering street-smarts toughness, while at the same time giving off a little boy/girl ‘innocence’ or goodness (not real!).
+• Dichotomy – they confuse you by acting like a swaggering street-smarts toughness, alternating with a little boy/girl ‘innocence’ routine (not real!).

-— While they know how to copy emotions they see in others, only occasionally does the mask slip – unconsciously, giving you the feeling that something’s ‘off’
+— the’ve learned to copy emotions they see in others, so the mask rarely slips – unconsciously, when you get a feeling hint that something’s ‘off”

-— You may catch flashes of contempt (feeling superior), unrelated to anything going at the time.
-Micro-expressions leak out their true opinions
+— you may catch flashes of contempt (feeling superior), unrelated to anything going at the moment.
+Micro-expressions leak their true opinions

-— Rage is one of the few Es they actually feel, but even so they can go from being in a rage to compete calm in a minute
+— rage is one of the few Es they actually feel, but even so they can go from ranting to compete calm in a minute

 NEXT: Psychopath RED FLAGS #3